BombLoL/Zypher-Infinite/README.md

 Support us by joining our Discord and subscribing to our Youtube Channel! we do bunch of hacking content!

-# Thank you for reading
+# Thank you for reading!
+.
 # - MorePlaceToHax 4